-Will your Last Will and Testament that you've written to comply with U.S. laws work in a foreign country where you own assets?
-Like many aspects of estate planning, the answer to this question is, "it depends."
+Will your Last Will and Testament that you've written and signed to comply with the laws of the United States work in a foreign country where you own assets?
+The answer to this question will depend on several different factors.

 Will Your U.S. Will Be Valid Under Foreign Laws?